 Present research and recommendations on ways to solve key global challenges in a short speech and small group discussions with statewide experts;

 Connect with other student leaders from across New Jersey to share ideas, identify solutions to these problems and build lasting friendships;

-Explore the issues, current research and opportunities to make a difference at Rutgers University; and
+Explore the issues, current research and opportunities to make a difference at the Rutgers University; and

 Interact with global leaders, innovators and entrepreneurs in New Jersey working to end hunger and poverty and improve food security around the world.

 Papers will be evaluated by The World Food Prize Board of Reviewers.
 This distinguished group of educators and experts was established to mentor and personally encourage students.
 Reviewers write thoughtful, personalized feedback to each student who participates in the Youth Institute.